Surveillance in the workplace

 When your employer collects, uses or stores information about you – including monitoring emails, internet use or using a CCTV system – they must comply with the General Data Protection Regulation (GDPR) and the Irish Data Protection Act 2018.

 This document explains the rules that employers must follow when monitoring you in the workplace.
 If you are an employer, prevention is more important than detection when monitoring your employees.
 You can read the general rules for data protection in the workplace.

 Monitoring emails and internet use

 Information that your employer must give you

 Your employer should give you their policy on email and internet use in the workplace, which should include the use of social media.
 This is known as an Acceptable Usage Policy (AUP).
 The AUP should clearly describe how much you can use company devices for your own personal or private communication.
-You can find an example of an AUP on the Data Protection Commission website.
+You can find an example of an AUP (pdf) on the Irish SME website.

 If your employer is monitoring your email and internet use, they must tell you their reasons for doing this.